 5. Fleas and Ticks

-Fleas and ticks are parasites that survive by biting your dog.
+Fleas and ticks are parasites that survive by biting and feeding of your dog.
 Some dogs have parasite allergies that can cause them to itch.
-If you see your dog scratching, chewing his fur, or balding, he may have fleas or ticks.
-In addition to medication to treat your dog’s ticks or fleas, make sure your dog is up to date with any preventative oral medication.
-You should also keep in mind that bugs can live in your carpet and bedding, so you should make sure to wash your dog’s bedding and vacuum regularly to make sure you kill any remaining bugs.
+If you see your dog scratching, chewing their fur, or balding, they may have fleas or ticks.
+In addition to veterinary-approved medication to treat your dog’s ticks or fleas, make sure your dog is up to date with any preventative oral or topical medication.
+You should also keep in mind that fleas can live in your carpet and bedding, so you should make sure to wash your dog’s bedding and vacuum regularly to make sure you kill any remaining bugs.